casey/just/README.md

   cd {{target}} && make
 ```

-To pass command's arguments to a dependency, put the dependency in parentheses along with the arguments without curly braces:
+A command's arguments can be passed to dependency by putting the dependency in parentheses along with the arguments:

 ```make
 build target: